Voice of Music: History

 They were sold also as separate components.
-Most had ceramic cartridges with dual style, with a separate stylus for LPs/45s, and one for 78rpm records.
+Most had ceramic cartridges with dual style stylus for LPs/45s, and one for 78 rpm records.
 Most had two pole synchronous motors.
-From the late 1950s onward, V-M record changers, sold to original equipment manufacturers (OEM), were either unlabeled or labeled with the OEM customer's trademark.
+From the late 1950s onward, V-M record changers, sold to original equipment manufacturers (OEM), were either unlabeled or labelled with the OEM customer's trademark.
 Record changers sold to OEM customers were sold in two configurations; fully assembled or unassembled, requiring final assembly, at half the OEM fully assembled price.

-V-M developed its first professional record changer in 1966.
-This record changer had a twenty-four pole synchronous motor, and a separate motor for operating the tone arm and lowering the record to the turntable.
-This professional record changer was only a two-speed unit-it did not play 78rpm records.
-This professional record changer was marketed under the Voice of Music trademark, and also sold to other manufacturers such as Sherwood, Philco Ford, and Westinghouse.
-V-M's second-generation professional record changers design was developed in 1971 and was sold to BIC.
+V-M developed its first high end record changer in 1966.
+This record changer had a twenty-four pole synchronous motor and a separate motor for operating the tone arm and lowering the record to the turntable.
+This professional record changer was a two-speed unit and did not play 78 rpm records.
+This professional record changer was marketed under the Voice of Music trademark and also sold to other manufacturers such as Sherwood, Philco (Ford), and Westinghouse.
+Their second-generation professional record changers design was developed in 1971 and was sold to BIC.
 V-M's deteriorating financial condition did not permit V-M to market this design under the Voice of Music trademark.

 Amplified phonographs were introduced in the early 1950s, and V-M introduced the Model 700 tape recorder late in 1954.
 Throughout the 1950s and 1960s, tape recorders, phonographs, consoles, and components by V-M were popular with consumers for a variety of reasons.
 V-M Corporation's "Educational Systems" tape recorders and phones with rugged cases were popular with schools and institutions.
 A brief entry into the audiophile market in 1970 with the V-M "Professional Series" was technically successful - but by this point, V-M Corporation was too financially weak to back a successful marketing campaign, so these products are rare and sought after today.